hafemeister/kanban-full-stack/README.md

 -   deployed app: https://kanban-full-stack-iliggirkha-uw.a.run.app/
 -   repository url: https://github.com/hafemeister/kanban-full-stack
 -   Front-end: NextJs pages + MUIv5 + BeautifulReactDnd
--   Back-end: NextJs Api layer + FireStore + Cloud Run for hosting Docker container
+-   Back-end: NextJs Api layer + FireStore + Cloud Run for hosting Docker containermain
 -   Quality Assurance: jest unit tests
 -   CICD: testing and deployment via GitActions
+-   to stay in line with the cultural sensitivity approach in our community, I kept "main" the default branch.
+But the assignment asked for a master branch, so I kept a copy just in case: https://github.com/hafemeister/kanban-full-stack/tree/master

 ---